Application for July 2021 are now closed.

-We accept only original works of fine art and fine craft.
+We accept only original works of fine art and craft.
 Please read our Reproduction Policy carefully before submitting an application.

 Please see our Fees and Deadlines page for detailed cost breakdown.

 Your images must reflect a cohesive body of work and be relevant to the Fair Category you have selected.
 They should resemble (in terms of medium and style) the artworks you intend to showcase at the fair.
 Please see our Application Tips for how to format your images.

 HOW TO FORMAT YOUR IMAGES:

 - Valid files types: .jpeg or .png.